HomandoBruther/B25ITK39-Bacheloroppgave/README.md

 🏆 Local leaderboard to fuel friendly competition

-Whether you're aiming to save the most passengers or just enjoy the chaos of drifting through a city infested with zombies, Apocalypse Bus delivers arcade thrills with a unique twist.
+Whether you're aiming to save the most passengers or just enjoy the chaos of drifting through a city infested with zombies, Doomsday Transit delivers arcade thrills with a unique twist.

 ![Image](https://github.com/user-attachments/assets/b40519d4-3384-4f6d-a1ff-29526bb1b335)